Working with source code

 Mark files with unsaved changes

-- Open Settings / Preferences, expand Editor, then expand General, and click Editor Tabs.
+In the Settings/Preferences dialog (Ctrl+Alt+S), expand Editor, then expand General, and click Editor Tabs.

-- Select the Mark modified tabs with asterisk check box.
+Select the Mark modified tabs with asterisk checkbox.